Fentanyl Withdrawal Symptoms, Timeline & Detox

 Fentanyl Withdrawal Timeline

-Because of fentanyl’s short half-life of 219 minutes, withdrawal symptoms usually begin within two to four hours of the last use.
+Because of fentanyl’s short half-life of 219 minutes, withdrawal symptoms can begin as early as two to four hours after the last use, but they will generally develop within 12 hours.

 This can be longer in people who were using the fentanyl patch, which is a slow-release delivery system.
-In this case, withdrawal symptoms usually start within 24 to 36 hours of removing the patch.
+In this case, withdrawal symptoms usually start within about 30 hours of removing the patch and can last for around 10 days.

 Some people may develop symptoms that last well beyond the acute withdrawal phase.
 These are known as protracted withdrawal symptoms and may last weeks to months.